emberjs/rfcs/new-build-query-adapter-api.md

 ```
 # Unresolved questions

-Should this proposal go one step further and reimplement `sortQueryParams()`?
+Should this proposal go one step further and re-implement `sortQueryParams()`?
 if the default behavier were changed to:

 ```js